Projects

 LQ BID is proud to support the Albion Star Junior Team with their brand-new football kit, helping to champion youth sport and community spirit in the heart of Belfast.

-Albion Star Football Club, based at The Market and LORAG, is a volunteer-led organisation dedicated to supporting children and young people through sport.
-More than just a football club, Albion Star provides a safe and positive environment where young players can build confidence, learn teamwork, and develop essential life skills.
+Albion Star Football Club, based at The Markets and LORAG, is a volunteer-led organisation dedicated to supporting children and young people through sport.
+Albion Star provides a safe and positive environment where young players can build confidence, learn teamwork, and develop essential life skills.

 By promoting values of sportsmanship, respect, and inclusion, the club plays a vital role in strengthening community bonds and giving young people a sense of belonging and purpose.